Large Language Model Guided Incentive Aware Reward Design for Cooperative Multi-Agent Reinforcement Learning: Results

-A layout-specific pattern is evident in Forced Coordination (\cref{fig:res_forced}).
-Because this layout depends on repeated handoffs, the shaping that concentrates auxiliary return on a single agent can create asymmetric learning dynamics.
-In such cases, one agent receives strong gradients while the other receives weak or noisy guidance.
-The payoff imbalance diagnostic ($\Delta$) decreases significantly between generations in Forced Coordination (\cref{fig:main_results}b).
-This indicates a more uniform distribution of shaping signals for the selected later-generation candidates.
-This behavior remains consistent with reward programs that provide guidance for both roles necessary for successful handoffs and demonstrates that the search process successfully identifies incentives that balance the learning signal, which leads to the robust coordination observed in the final policies.
+A distinct layout-specific pattern emerges in Forced Coordination (\cref{fig:res_forced}).
+Since this layout depends on repeated handoffs, reward shaping that concentrates auxiliary return on a single agent can create asymmetric learning dynamics, where one agent receives strong gradients while the other receives weak or noisy guidance.
+The payoff imbalance diagnostic ($\Delta$) decreases substantially between generations in Forced Coordination (\cref{fig:main_results}b), indicating a more uniform distribution of shaping signals in later generations.
+This is consistent with reward programs that provide guidance for both roles required for successful handoffs and suggests that the search process identifies incentives that balance the learning signal, leading to robust coordination in the final policies.